sciactive/nymphjs/packages/pubsub/README.md

 ## Usage

-A Nymph installation will not publish changes unless you initialize PubSub publisher before Nymph is used!
-This step is absolutely reuquired to have a working PubSub system.
+Any Nymph instance will only publish changes if you initialize PubSub publisher before Nymph is used!
+This step is **absolutely required** to have a working PubSub system.

 ```ts
 import SQLite3Driver from '@nymphjs/driver-sqlite3';